 He offered the cat a morsel of cheese, and captured him.
 Once aboard the boat, the cat started whurring.
 (The man shared this boat with Nero’s old master.)

 And the man told Linkin’s mistress he believes that when last he went to Portsmouth, poor old Blackie (as he called him) lay hidden on the boat.
-And slipt ashore, perchance to seek his master, then but recently deceased.
+And slipt ashore, perchance to seek his master, who was then but recently deceased.

 And he (the man), not knowing Blackie had been aboard, returned without him.